 Researchers have found that an adult’s expectation regarding aging (ERA) notably impacts overall health and mortality rates.

-Not surprisingly, the more aging adults understand about the direct correlation between lifestyle choices, activity level, and positive thinking in regards to better overall outcomes, the more likely they are to take advantage of aging-related services and resources available to them.
+Not surprisingly, the more aging adults understand the direct correlation between lifestyle choices, activity level, and positive thinking regarding better overall outcomes, the more likely they are to take advantage of senior living services and resources available to them.

 One recent study states:

-The present study suggests that older adults who expected fewer age-related health problems (i.e., had more positive ERA) engaged in higher levels of physical activity and, in turn, viewed themselves as having higher levels of physical function; thus, older adults with more positive ERA are more likely to experience better physical function.
+The present study suggests that older adults who expected fewer age-related health issues (i.e., had more positive ERA) engaged in higher levels of physical activity.
+In turn, they viewed themselves as having higher levels of physical function.
+Therefore, older adults with more positive ERA are more likely to experience better physical health.

-Information gleaned from these studies provide a resource bank for the children of aging parents (often referred to as The Sandwich Generation) and offers important information about how you can support your parent’s aging process, keeping them as healthy, safe and active/independent as possible for the rest of their lives.
+Information from these studies provides a resource bank for aging parents’ adult children (often referred to as The Sandwich Generation).
+It includes essential information about how you can support your parent’s aging process, keeping them as healthy, safe, and active/independent as possible for the rest of their lives without feeling overwhelmed.

 Preparing With An Aging Parents Checklist

-The more you can do to prepare your parents to age well, and support that process, the healthier and more active/engaged your parents are likely to be – and this has sustainable, long-term health and care benefits.
+The more you can do to prepare your parents to age well and provide caregiving support, the healthier and more active/engaged your parents are likely to be – and this has sustainable, long-term health and care benefits.

 This caring for aging parents checklist guides you as you work through the transition into the later stages of your parent’s “golden years.”